-- 1.3 Although there is a growing evidence base about the benefits that people derive from contact with the natural environment there is a lack of information on how and why people currently engage with the natural environment. - 1.4 A series of previous surveys have been carried out by Government and its partners to track participation in leisure day visits.
-The leisure day visits survey series (undertaken in 1994, 1996, 1998, 2002/03 and 2005) collected information on the extent of participation in leisure day visits and provided estimates of the volume of visits.
-While these surveys included 'days out' in the countryside, they did not provide up to date and robust information on people's day to day use and enjoyment of the natural environment. - 1.5 Natural England, Defra and the Forestry Commission therefore commissioned TNS Research International to undertake the MENE survey. - 1.6 This survey provides the most comprehensive dataset yet available on people's use and enjoyment of the natural environment.
-It includes information on visits to the natural environment (including short, close to home visits) as well as other ways of using and enjoying the natural environment such as gardening, watching wildlife and volunteering.
+- 1.3 Although there is a growing evidence base about the benefits that people derive from contact with the natural environment, there is a lack of information on how and why people currently engage with it. - 1.4 A series of previous surveys were carried out by Government and its partners to track participation in leisure day visits.
+The leisure day visits survey series (undertaken in 1994, 1996, 1998, 2002 and 2005) collected information on the extent of participation in leisure day visits and provided estimates of the volume of visits.
+While these surveys included 'days out' in the countryside, they did not provide up-to-date and robust information on people's day to day use and enjoyment of the natural environment. - 1.5 Natural England, Defra and the Forestry Commission therefore commissioned TNS Research International to undertake the MENE survey.
+This survey provides the most comprehensive dataset yet available on people's use and enjoyment of the natural environment.
+It includes information on visits to the natural environment (including short, close to home visits) as well as other ways of using and enjoying the natural environment.
+In addition, MENE is the first time a survey of this type has been conducted over consecutive years, allowing for greater confidence when tracking trends over time.